 Youth Futures Foundation

 The Youth Futures Foundation is committed to transforming employment for young people.
-We recognise that achieving this systemic change will be a team effort involving a broad range of employers, government, funders and organisations working with young people.
-Our activities and grant giving are designed to reflect this.
+They recognise that achieving this systemic change will be a team effort involving a broad range of employers, government, funders and organisations working with young people.
+Their activities and grant giving are designed to reflect this.
 Find out more about their grant opportunities on the website.

 Advice and information for voluntary and community sector organisations